quarkus-qe/quarkus-openshift-test-suite/README.md

 Verifies authorization code flow and role-based authentication to protect web applications.
 Authentication is OIDC, and Keycloak is used for granting user access via login form.
 Authorization is based on roles, which are configured in Keycloak.
 Restrictions are defined using common annotations (`@RolesAllowed` etc.).

 A simple Keycloak realm with 1 client (protected application), 2 users and 2 roles is provided in `test-realm.json`.

+### `security/keycloak-jwt`

+Verifies authorization code flow using JWT token and role-based authentication to protect web applications.
+Authentication is OIDC, and Keycloak is used for granting user access via login form.
+Authorization is based on roles, which are embedded in the token.
+Restrictions are defined using common annotations (`@RolesAllowed` etc.).

+A simple Keycloak realm with 1 client (protected application), 2 users and 2 roles is provided in `test-realm.json`.